tech-greedy/singularity/README.md

 #### enabled, num_workers

 Whether to enable the worker and how many worker instances.
-As a rule of thumb, use `min(cpu_cores / 2.5, io_MBps / 50)`
+As a rule of thumb, use `min(cpu_cores / 2, io_MBps / 20)`

+## Performance

+### Resource usage

+Each generation worker consumes negligible RAM, 20-50 MiB/s disk I/O and 100-250% of CPU.

+### Speed

+Each 32GiB deal takes ~10 minutes to be generated on AMD EPYC CPU with NVME drive.

+### Other factors

+1. When dealing with lots of small files, CPU usage increases while generation speed decreases.
+Meanwhile, IO may become the bottleneck if not using SSD.
+2. When using S3 bucket public as the dataset, the Internet Speed may become the bottleneck

+## Backup

+The repo `~/.singularity` or the folder specified by `SINGULARITY_PATH` contains all state of the service.
+To backup, simply backup the repo folder.

 ## FAQ and common issues